abrophy/kata_tracker/README.md

 The goal is to have a tool with the following features:
 - stores katas and information about their sources
 - sends reminders to establish a routine of practicing these katas and learning new ones
+- needs to be a personal, and easily personalized, hub for routine exercises

 ## planned features
 - [ ] secure user authentication